February 10, 2025

 Food processing is a vital pillar of Australia’s food industry, accounting for a significant portion of the country’s economic activity.
 In fact, Australian food and beverage spending totals $158 billion, spanning both FMCG and food service channels.
 Processed foods are a key player in this landscape, meeting consumer demand for convenience, quality, and variety.

 For food businesses, understanding food processing offers valuable insights into ingredient quality, supply chain reliability, and sustainable practices.
-As the demand for healthier, minimally processed foods grows, Australian chefs are uniquely positioned to balance convenience with conscious cooking.
+As the demand for healthier, minimally processed foods grows, Australian chefs are well-positioned to strike a balance between convenience and conscious cooking

 What is Food Processing?